Voilaah/oc-eclia-docs/docs/api/discounts.md

 - order total reach a value (trigger="total") => this discount has to be automatically aplied on the cart items if the condfition is true
 - discount code (trigger="code") => manual applicaiton by the buyer
 - specific product ID (trigger="product")  => this discount has to be automatically aplied on the cart items if the condfition is true
+- specific product ID (trigger="product")  => there are 2 attributes holding the product ID impacted by this discount: "product_external_id" is related to Arcadier, and "product_id" related to the CMS
 :::

 > Request